cuthbertLab/music21/music21/doc/moduleNote.rst

 **isClass()**

-    returns bool depending on if the object is a particular class or not same as isinstance here, but different for Elements, where it checks to see if the embedded object is of a certain class.
-Use it throughout music21 and only use isinstance if you really want to see if something is an Element or not.
+    returns bool depending on if the object is a particular class or not here, it just returns isinstance, but for Elements it will return true if the embedded object is of the given class.
+Thus, best to use it throughout music21 and only use isinstance if you really want to see if something is an Element or not.

 **isNote()**